Laura Michelle Kelly: Film

 Kelly made her feature film debut in 2007 as Lucy Barker in the Tim Burton/DreamWorks film Sweeney Todd.

 Her first starring role was in the 2013 film Goddess, playing a mother of young twins in an isolated farmhouse in Tasmania, who finds unexpected fame when performances of her songs go viral on the Internet without the knowledge of her absent husband, played by Ronan Keating.

 Personal life

 In 2001 Kelly married choreographer Nick Winston.
 They divorced after seven years of marriage.
 On 24 January 2019, she married Sean Helleren in Maui, Hawaii.
-On 23 October 2019, she gave birth to their son, Raphael Benjamin Helleren.
-On 5 February 2021, she gave birth to their first daughter, Isabela Leonora-Lou Helleren.
-In 2022, she gave birth to their second daughter, Mirielah Ruah-Rose Helleren.
+They had a son in 2019.
+They had a daughter in 2021.
+They had a second daughter in 2022.

 She is the third of four children and the only girl.
 She comes from a Christian family.
 She has said that her faith is an important part of her life, and that she prays before every show.
 When asked what three items she would take to a desert island, she said, "My Bible, iPhone and my guitar."